qis/dtz/readme.md

 <details>
 <summary><b><code>dtz::time_of_day</code> comparison</b></summary>

-To enable comparison of `dtz::time_of_day`, the operators must be implemented in the `date` namespace:
+To enable comparison of `dtz::time_of_day`, the following operators must be implemented in the `date` namespace:

 ```cpp
 namespace date {